Untangling Assets May Not Be An Easy Option

-- The parties purchase a house in their joint names with a downpayment from the separate property of one or both spouses (or a spouse adds the other spouse’s name to title to a house the spouse had owned before marriage).
+- The parties purchase a house in their joint names with a down payment from the separate property of one or both spouses (or one spouse adds the other spouse’s name to title to a house the spouse had owned before marriage).

 - A spouse’s employer provides retirement, stock option, or stock purchase plans and the spouse participates in those plans before and during marriage or during and after marriage.
 See more information about this on our equity benefits and retirement assets page.

 - A spouse spends substantial time managing separate investments during marriage.

 - One spouse owned and worked in a business before marriage and then continues to work in the business after marriage or after separation a spouse continues to work in a business started during marriage.

 - A spouse invests community funds in a business after separation.